tapis-project/tms_server/README.md

   3. To run the server from the directory in which the server's executable resides, such as *target/debug*, issue "./tms_server".

   Note that the current directory from which TMSS is lauched must have a **resources** subdirectory.
-The resources directory must match the resources directory in the source code repository, including all subdirectories and files.
+The resources directory must match the resources directory in the source code repository, including all its subdirectories and files.
 This requirement is automatically met by launch methods 1 and 2 above, but usually requires a manual or automated process to copy content from the source code repository for method 3.

 Use the --help flag to see the supported command line options.